Accredited, Online ACLS Training in Kentucky

 Tattoo artists: Our bloodborne pathogen course is acceptable in KY

 Section 9.
-Disposal of Contaminated Wastes.
+Disposal of contaminated wastes.
 All wastes produced during the process of tattooing shall be separated for disposal into three (3) classifications as follows: (1) Contaminated sharps shall be disposed of by using a licensed medical waste disposal company.
 (2) Regulated waste, as defined by the Department of Labor, Occupational Safety and Health Administration, shall be disposed of in accordance with the bloodborne pathogens regulation 19 C.F.R.
 1910.1030 as adopted in Kentucky by 803 KAR 2:320.

 Verification Link